paion-data/astraios/docs/docs/development.md

 </settings>
 ```

-Lastly, if IntelliJ IDE is used for developing Astraios, please make sure to let IDE pick up the `~/.m2/settings.xml` by
+Lastly, if IntelliJ IDE is used for developing [Astraios], please make sure to let IDE pick up the `~/.m2/settings.xml` by
 unchecking the _Use settings from .mvn/maven.config_:

 ![Error loading load-m2-settings.png](img/load-m2-settings.png)